Rubil-Mogere-94/recipe_finder/readme.md

    ```bash
    open index.html
    ```
-   or use a live server extension for better experience.
+   or use a live server extension for a better experience.

 ## Usage
+1. Visit the live app: [Recipe Finder](https://recipe-finder-wheat-two.vercel.app/)
-1. Enter a keyword (e.g., "pasta", "chicken") in the search bar.
+2. Enter a keyword (e.g., "pasta", "chicken") in the search bar.
-2. Browse the displayed recipes.
+3. Browse the displayed recipes.
-3. Click on a recipe to view detailed instructions.
+4. Click on a recipe to view detailed instructions.
-4. Save your favorite recipes for later.
+5. Save your favorite recipes for later.

 ## Author
 **Rubil**